 Cable and telecommunications organizations have been working to convince the FCC and Congress that the municipal exemption from pole attachment rates and regulations should be eliminated.
-With no evidence, they claim that local control over rates and regulations are the major barriers to broadband deployment.
+Without evidence, they claim that local control over rates and regulations is a major barrier to broadband deployment.